Birchwell/birchwell.github.io/_posts/2015-10-15-thunar-custom-actions-tutorial-convert-video-to-avi.md

 ###Convert video to AVI

-This converting action requires that ffmpeg be installed, since it’s employed to convert the videos.
+This converting action requires that FFmpeg be installed, since it’s employed to convert the videos.
 This custom action will allow any video file to be converted to AVI.

-* Open Thunar.
+* Open `Thunar`.
-* Go to Edit>Configure custom actions.
+* Go to `Edit>Configure` custom actions.
 The Custom Actions window will appear.
 * Add a new custom action by clicking the plus sign at the top right of the window.
 * In the basic input box, type any descriptor.
 I type Convert to AVI.
 This is the text that will appear in the right-click context menu.
 * In the description input box, type any descriptor.
 I type Convert any video to AVI.